C&A Logo

 C&A Emblem

-The evolution of the C&A logo was a continuous modification of the form but not the content.
+The evolution of the C&A logo was a continuous modification of its form, not its content.
 Therefore, all its elements remained the same.
 The only exception is the last period when the identity lost its usual paraphernalia: an oval, a curly frame, and a ring.
 So, the icon gradually lost graphics and became verbal.
 But, despite the changes, it still adhered to a strict style.

 C&A Symbol

-The developers used a typeface similar to the Centennial Black font from designer Adrian Frutiger for the emblem.
+The developers used a typeface similar to Adrian Frutiger’s Centennial Black for the emblem.
 The corporate palette is built on several shades of blue and red.
 But besides them were other colors: white, gray, graphite, black, and purple.